mgp/coding-in-the-real-world/manuscript/dates-times.md

 * The tz database defines the UTC offsets, daylight saving rules, and leap second applications for all time zones.
 * ISO 8601 is the standard textual representation for dates and times paired with a UTC offset.
 * The Unix epoch is the date January 1, 1970 at 00:00:00 UTC.
-* Unix time is the number of seconds since the Unix epoch, excluding leap seconds.
-It is a lossy encoding of UTC.
-* The year 2038 problem refers to the date when we can no longer represent Unix time in a signed 32-bit integer.
 * Convert between UTC and the user's local time by applying an UTC offset from a tz database location.
 * Always store time in Unix time or UTC format, and convert to local time as late as possible.
 * The Network Time Protocol, or NTP, synchronizes a client's clock with that of a remote server.